ansys/pyhps-data-transfer/doc/source/index.rst

 Ansys HPC Platform Services (HPS) is a set of technology components designed to help you manage the execution of simulations while making use of your full range of computing assets.
-Data transfer service is a modular, plugin-based solution, which helps to solve complex data transfer problems for HPS.
+PyHPS Data Transfer is a Python client library for the HPS data transfer service.
+This modular, plugin-based solution wraps around data transfer client REST APIs to help solve complex data transfer problems for HPS.

-PyHPS Data Transfer brings HPS data transfer client to your Python app.
-Wrapping around data transfer client REST APIs, PyHPS Data Transfer allows you to:
+With PyHPS Data Transfer, you can perform these operations:

 * Create and list files.
 * Copy files.
 * Set and view permissions.
+* Delete files.

 .. grid:: 1 2 2 2